Lake Tahoe Region Explained: South and North Lake Tahoe, Plus Everything in Between

 The Reno-Sparks metro area has over 100 hotels, motels, and casino resorts with something to suit every budget.
 About 68% of the properties are in the economy category.
 There are 5 properties that are really big and have over 1,000 rooms each.
 The largest is Grand Sierra Resort with nearly 2,000 rooms, followed Silver Legacy and Peppermill.

 The Lake Tahoe region boasts 15 downhill alpine ski resorts.
 Only three of them are within the Lake Tahoe basin itself and afford breathtaking views of Lake Tahoe.
-They are Heavenly Mountain Resort on the South Shore, Homewood on the West Shore and Diamond Peak on the North Shore.
+They are Heavenly Mountain Resort in South Lake Tahoe, Homewood on the West Shore and Diamond Peak in North Lake Tahoe.
 Heavenly Mountain Resort is the largest ski resort around Lake Tahoe and on the west coast of the United States.
 Some of the other ski resorts offer partial lake views or unfortunately, no lake view at all.
 However, all of them have a great snowfall record and the renowned Lake Tahoe region vibe!

 Lake Tahoe is the Jewel of the Sierra mountain range and there are many accommodations choices.
 You decide where to stay and the experience you want to have.
 The decision is yours!